-All students who are admitted into the program are required to attend Veterinary Technician Student Orientation.
+All students who are admitted into the program are required to attend a mandatory Veterinary Technician Student Orientation.
 Only students who attend the orientation will be allowed to register for classes.

 The orientation is held in the summer before the fall semester begins.
 The student will be notified of the date.
 Plan to set aside the majority of the day for the orientation program.

 A new student handbook is published once a year and is available at orientation.